-Draft Guidance for One-Stop Operator Payment Provisions (Pending)
+Supplemental Guidance for One-Stop Operator Payment Provisions

-Draft Supplemental Guidance and Templates (pending):
+Supplemental Guidance and Templates:

-- 1. MOU Section 10 new required content - 2.
+- 1. MOU Section 10 one section with new required content - 2.
 MOU Budget Spreadsheet new rows in the existing tabs - 3.
 MOU Budget Spreadsheet new tab specific to OSO cost sharing - 4.
 Invoicing Process for OSO shared costs sample invoice provided

-Separate but parallel to the Supplemental Guidance, MOU commitments would align with the OSO Agreement - sample template provided.
+Separate but parallel to the Supplemental Guidance, MOU commitments would align with the OSO Agreement.
+A sample template will be provided.

-Pending Draft New Content Required for MOU Section 10 "Procurement of One-Stop Operator"
+New Content Required for MOU Section 10 "Procurement of One-Stop Operator"

-New for PY 2021 (pending)
+New for PY 2021